RidaEn-nasry/libft/README.md

 # libft.a
-Re-implemented static library of some of the standard c library functions.
+Re-implemented static library of some of the standard c library functions. plus many more usefull utils.